RedisLabs/redislabs-docs/content/rs/administering/database-operations/exporting-data.md

 To export to FTP, you must ensure permissions to read and write to the FTP location.
-If needed, you can specify the username and password for the FTP location as part of the path with\
-the following structure: ftp://user:password\@host:port/path/
+If needed, you can specify the username and password for the FTP location as part of the path with the following structure: ftp://user:password@host:port/path/

 ### Amazon S3 or OpenStack Swift location